-As an example, Vietnam received a trade freedom score of 79.2.
-By itself, Vietnam's trade-weighted average tariff of 2.9 percent would have yielded a score of 94.2, but the existence of NTBs in Vietnam reduced its score by 15 points.
+As an example, Israel received a trade freedom score of 86.2.
+By itself, Israel's trade-weighted average tariff rate of 1.9 percent would have yielded a score of 96.2, but the evaluation of NTBs in Israel resulted in a 10 point deduction from that score.